Topological symmetries of simply-connected four-manifolds and actions of automorphism groups of free groups: Preliminary

 \begin{lemma} Let $G=\mathbb{Z}/p$ be a cyclic group of a prime order $p$ acting effectively and homologically trivially on a simply connected closed topological 4-manifold $M.$ The fixed point set $M^{G}$ is a disjoint union of spheres $S^{2}$ and discrete points. \end{lemma}

-\begin{proof} By Smith theory, the fixed point set $M^{G}$ is a homological manifold over $ \mathbb{Z}/p$ of codimension even (cf. Lemma \ref{sm} and Lemma \ref{Bredon} ).
-By the invariance of domain (see Bredon \cite{br}, Cor.
-16.19, p.383), the fixed point set $M^{G}$ is of dimension at most $2.$ Lemma \ref{tmf} implies that $M^{G}$ is a topological manifold.
+\begin{proof} By the Smith theory, the fixed point set $M^{G}$ is a homological manifold over $\mathbb{Z}/p$ of codimension even (cf. Lemma \ref{sm} and Lemma \ref {Bredon}).
+Lemma \ref{tmf} implies that $M^{G}$ is a topological manifold.
 It is enough to prove the first Betti number of $M^{G}$ is zero.
 But this is already known by Edmonds \cite{ad}.
 For convenience, we repeat the proof.

 By Lemma \ref{bred}, $H^{5}(M_{G};\mathbb{Z})\cong H^{5}(\Sigma _{G};\mathbb{ Z}).$ When $p$ is prime, the action of $G=\mathbb{Z}/p$ is semi-free and $ \Sigma $ is the fixed point set.
 Therefore, we have the following isomorphisms